rreja/ExoStatistics/README.rst

     - Median fuzziness (standard deviation) for non-singleton peaks
     - Mean fuzziness (standard deviation) for non-singleton peaks

-When batch processing:

-- For batch processing DO NOT modify 'peak_statistics.pl' file
-- To run the batch script:

-    $./peak_statistics_batch.sh # will give the instruction on how to run the file
-    $./peak_statistics_batch.sh -i <path_to_directory>
-    $ # for example: ./peak_statistics_batch.sh  /Users/input/

-Remember, when giving the path to the directory containing files, always give the path with "/" at the end.
-For ex: "/Users/input/" is acceptable but "/Users/input" would generate error.

-The batch script would create a foler "output" in the directory containing your input files.
-The output folder will contain a "_NoS.gff" file for each input gff file and a "peak_statistics.txt" file containing the basic statistics for all the input files present in the directory. "peak_statistics.txt" has the same format as mentioned above.

 .. _Perl: http://www.perl.org/
 .. _Gff: http://genome.ucsc.edu/FAQ/FAQformat#format3